iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 50: May 31, 2019 Friday

+**Today's Progress**: I am done with the CSS portion of my band site.
+I've also found two useful search terms for my CSS problem.

+`responsive web design`
+`css consistent across browsers`

+I looked at a source which came from the latter search and it mentioned things like viewport and width: device-width.
+I remember those from a Phaser tutorial.

+**Thoughts**: Once I finish this I'm not sure what to do next.
+I have a couple of options in mind.
+I don't know which to pick first.

 ### Day 49: May 30, 2019 Thursday

 **Today's Progress**: More CSS.
 I thought I knew better than the instructor when I applied HTML elements to my content, so while doing the CSS, to get things to work, I had to redo the tags.